 I will argue that this transformation is illegal.
 Given the plain language of the statute, it would be illegal even if the Environmental Protection Agency (EPA) - the agency charged with implementing the Act - had chosen this course.
 But EPA did not choose this course; OIRA did.
 OIRA's role in transforming EPA's understanding of the Act robs EPA's interpretation of any deference it might have been given under Chevron, U.S.A., Inc. v.
 Natural Resources Defense Council, Inc. if EPA itself had chosen the interpretation.

 I use the Clean Water Act, and in particular a rule governing cooling water towers for power plants, as my case study.
 But the analysis applies whenever OIRA foists upon an administrative agency an interpretation of a statute that the agency has Congressional authority to administer.
 When OIRA's interpretation, not the agency's, prevails, the agency's reluctant embrace of OIRA's views does not deserve the deference Chevron might otherwise afford.

 Scholarly Commons Citation

 Heinzerling, Lisa, "Statutory Interpretation in the Era of OIRA" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 541.
+541.